 Pralsetinib: chemical and therapeutic development with FDA authorization for the management of RET fusion-positive non-small-cell lung cancers Faraat Ali, Kumari Neha, Garima Chauhan Archives of Pharmacal Research.2022; 45(5): 309.
 CrossRef

-Psychosocial Characteristics and Experiences in Patients with Multiple Endocrine Neoplasia Type 2 (MEN2) and Medullary Thyroid Carcinoma (MTC) Robin Lockridge, Sima Bedoya, Taryn Allen, Brigitte C. Widemann, Srivandana Akshintala, John Glod, Lori Wiener Children.2022; 9(6): 774.
+Psychosocial Characteristics and Experiences in Patients with Multiple Endocrine Neoplasia Type 2 (MEN2) and Medullary Thyroid Carcinoma (MTC) Robin Lockridge, Sima Bedoya, Taryn Allen, Brigitte Widemann, Srivandana Akshintala, John Glod, Lori Wiener Children.2022; 9(6): 774.
 CrossRef

 Aggressive clinical course of medullary thyroid microcarcinoma Tamara Janić, Mirjana Stojković, Sanja Klet, Bojan Marković, Beleslin Nedeljković, Jasmina Ćirić, Miloš Žarković Medicinski glasnik Specijalne bolnice za bolesti štitaste žlezde i bolesti metabolizma.2022; 27(85): 63.
 CrossRef